The B Reactor National Historic Landmark

 B Reactor tours are free of charge and are open to visitors of all ages and from around the world.
 Cameras are welcome.

 As part of the Manhattan Project National Historical Park, and in partnership with the National Park Service, the Department of Energy offers free public tours of the B Reactor.
-This year, docent-led tours will be available Monday through Saturday from April 17, 2017 to November 18, 2017.
+The 2018 season is scheduled to begin in late May and run through mid- November.

 All public tours leave from the Manhattan Project National Historical Park's Interim Visitor Center, located at 2000 Logston Blvd, Richland WA.
 The tour lasts about 4 hours, including travel to and from the B Reactor, and begins with a short video and introduction at the visitor center.
 There are restrooms at the visitor center, at the B Reactor, and on the bus.